bensassonlab/data/README.md

 **Alignments of Hirakawa et al (2015) genomes**

-Our whole chromosome alignments of the short-read genome data published in Hirakawa et al (2015) doi: 10.1101/gr.174623.114 are the example dataset (chr1.mfa to chrR.mfa) in faChrompaintData/.
-They were generated in the same way as the bchr\*.mfa.zip alignments
+Our whole chromosome alignments of the short-read genome data published in Hirakawa et al (2015; doi: 10.1101/gr.174623.114) are the example dataset (chr1.mfa to chrR.mfa) in faChrompaintData/.
+They were generated in the same way as the bchr\*.mfa.zip alignments.

-**Scripts used in Bensasson et al 2018**

-The following are freezes of the script versions used in Bensasson et al. 2018.
-There may be more up-to-date versions in https://github.com/bensassonlab/scripts/

-- alcat.pl
-- fa2phylip.pl
-- faChrompaint.pl
-- vcf2allelePlot.pl